philhignight/coding-agent/README.md

 ### 1. Prepare the browser bridge
 1. Open the internal Claude UI in your browser
 2. Open the browser console (F12)
+3. For testing with visible buttons: Copy and paste the contents of `src/browser-bridge/bridge-mock.js`
-3. Copy and paste the contents of `src/browser-bridge/bridge.js`
+4. For production with full overlay: Copy and paste the contents of `src/browser-bridge/bridge.js`
-4. The screen should turn green with "CCC BRIDGE READY"
+5. You should see either "CCC BRIDGE ACTIVE" (mock) or green overlay "CCC BRIDGE READY" (production)

 ### 2. Start the coordinator
 ```bash